 Protective packaging is used as a cushioning or insulating material like a buffer to the product and is commonly used by service providers to ensure that the product safely reaches in pristine condition to their consumers.
 This packaging is widely used right from small-scale business to large-scale business and across all industries from food and beverages, entertainment, clothing to healthcare.

-Some of the commonly used packaging materials are packaging shavings, bubble bags, corrugated boxes, bubble wrap, paper void fill, padded dividers, wrapping paper, layer pads, and packaging foams.
+Some of the commonly used packaging materials are packaging shavings, bubble bags, corrugated boxes, bubble wrap, paper void fill, padded dividers, wrapping paper, layer pads, and packaging foams such as polyurethane foam.

 Protective packaging market dynamics

 Protective packaging plays a key role in shipping and logistics and aids in protecting the finished products from extreme environmental conditions as well as from external vibrations, moisture, fire, and shock damage.
 A high preference for cost-effective, online purchases and door-to-door delivery services has increased the production of packaging materials.